Central retinal artery occlusion in an ANCA negative Churg-Strauss syndrome patient

 Türkçüoǧlu P., Isik A., Deniz N., TURGUT B., Kan E. K.

-• Keywords: ANCA, Central retinal artery occlusion, Churg-Strauss syndrome
+• Anahtar Kelimeler: ANCA, Central retinal artery occlusion, Churg-Strauss syndrome

 Purpose: To describe a central retinal artery occlusion in a patient with antineutrophil cytoplasmic antibody (ANCA) negative Churg-Strauss syndrome.
 Methods: Review of clinical and laboratory findings of a 44-year-old woman with ANCA negative Churg-Strauss syndrome that developed sudden vision loss in left eye.
 Results: Left central retinal artery occlusion was diagnosed by retinal whitening, a cherry-red spot, and delayed arterial filling on fluorescein angiography.
 Perinuclear ANCA and cytoplasmic ANCA were negative.
 Conclusion: Central retinal artery occlusion can occur in ANCA negative Churg-Strauss syndrome.
 Patients with this diagnosis should be considered for prophylactic high dose corticosteroid, regardless of their ANCA status. © Springer Science+Business Media, Inc. 2007.